dgh1818/flutter_flutter/README.en.md

     }
     ```
     By default, the Impeller option is enabled in new projects.
-    For existing projects, you can copy the above buildinfo.json5 file to the corresponding directory in your project and modify the value to enable or disable the switch.
+    For existing projects, you can copy the above buildinfo.json5 file to the corresponding directory(rawfile) in your project and modify the value to enable or disable the switch.
 If the switch does not exist, then will set enable-impeller by default.

 3. After discovering the ohos device through the `flutter devices` command, use `hdc -t <deviceId> install <hap file path>` to install it.

 4. You can also directly use the following command to run:
     ```
-     # Example: flutter run [--local-engine=<DIR>/src/out/ohos_debug_unopt_arm64] -d <device-id>
+     # Example: flutter run [--local-engine=<DIR>/src/out/ohos_debug_unopt_arm64] [--local-engine-host=<DIR>/src/out/host_debug_unopt] -d <device-id>
      flutter run --debug -d <device-id>
     ```

 5. Build app package command:
-    ```
-     # Example: flutter build app --release [--local-engine=<DIR>/src/out/ohos_release_arm64]  local-engine(is optional)
-     flutter build app --release
-    ```
     ```
     # Example: flutter run --local-engine=<DIR>/src/out/ohos_debug_unopt_arm64 -d <device-id>
     flutter run  --debug --local-engine=/home/user/engine_make/src/out/ohos_debug_unopt_arm64 -d <device-id> --local-engine-host=src/out/<engine_host>/